-Mill on Wheels is operated by Chris and Amy Carroll.
+Mill on Wheels is operated by husband and wife team Chris and Amy Carroll.
 Our philosophy is simple: We believe trees have value.
 Sometimes even sentimental value.
 There’s nothing quite like bragging that the flooring in your house or that farmhouse kitchen table was made from that old oak tree you used as first base when you were a kid.

 Our service and expertise make it easy for you to honor that special tree and turn it into a family heirloom.

 How He Became the Woods to Goods Expert

 As a boy, Chris loved trees and all things wood.
 Chris also loved his dad and followed him everywhere.
 One day, he followed his dad and Uncle Scott to an old saw mill building where they were to take apart the mill.
 Being a little guy (even now), everything seemed larger than life!
-He stared in awe at the huge circular metal blade, admired the stout hand-hewn beams which supported the building and kicked the mounds of sawdust on the floor, sending flurries in the air.
+He stared in awe at the huge circular metal blade, admired the stout hand-hewn beams supporting the building and kicked the mounds of sawdust on the floor, sending flurries in the air.

 As his dad and uncle delved into their task, Chris watched in wonder as the two men disassembled the massive blade then took apart the gears, belts and pulleys.
 They even let Chris use a hammer to pull nails out of the wood.
 He loved it!
 So much in fact, he made it a habit.